zvada/technology/docs/policy/service-migrations-spring-2018.md

 ### Software Repository ###

 !!! note
-    Migration of the software repository occurred on May 1, 2018.
+    The software repository was migrated on May 1, 2018.
-    Retirement of the old host, `repo.grid.iu.edu`, occurred on May 23, 2018 10AM EDT.
+    The old host, `repo.grid.iu.edu`, was retired on May 23, 2018 10AM EDT.

 The OSG Software repository includes the YUM repositories, client tarballs, and CA tarballs.
 The physical hosting location of this service will be changing; no other changes are planned.